I don’t tell students what to think.

 I only tell students what to consider.

 The author is now an engineering professor teaching product-safety engineering and engineering ethics to university students.
 In addition, he teaches system safety, industrial safety, and occupational and environmental health and safety (OEHS) courses.

 He has Ph.D., M.S., and B.S. degrees in Mechanical Engineering and is a registered Professional Engineer (P.E.) in two states.

-In addition, Ken is on the board of the Society of Product Safety Professionals (SPSP).
+In addition, Ken is on the Board and serves as Secretary of the Society of Product Safety Professionals (SPSP).

 He has a background in industry including over a decade managing the product-safety engineering efforts for a large international designer, manufacturer, and distributor of innovative and hazardous consumer products.
 There, he worked to design-in positive safety characteristics to their products.

 This was the birth of what he now calls Design For Product Safety or DFPS.

 The author writes his book from an informed, yet unbiased, perspective.

 - He provides no expert-witness testimony